epam/hub-extensions/hub-pull.md

     git subtree add --squash -m 'Add tls-host-controller' --prefix=tls-host-controller \
         github-com-agilestacks-tls-host-controller/master

-To add new component as Git subtree - for component residing in a directory of a monorepo, for example:
+To manually add new component as Git subtree - for component residing in a directory of a monorepo, for example:

     git remote add github-com-agilestacks-components \
         https://github.com/agilestacks/components.git